Accommodation & Meals | Social Programme

 Founded in 1428, Magdalene College, like many of the older colleges, has a rich architectural history, quiet courts and gardens bordering the river Cam from which the City derives its name.
 The College’s central location provides the ideal base from which to explore the historic City.

 Single occupancy accommodation is offered for the duration of the Programme either with en suite or shared bathroom facilities.
 Linens, towels and cleaning by College staff are provided and laundry facilities are available.
 There are study and social spaces, wi-fi, a cafe, bar and a fine medieval dining hall.
-Included in the accommodation fee is breakfast and dinner (Sunday – Friday).
+Included in the accommodation fee is dinner in College (Sunday – Friday).

-A small team of Cambridge students will organise a busy and varied social programme, typically including: architectural and historical tours of the University and its constituent colleges, sports activities, pub outings, quiz nights and afternoon tea.
+A small team of Programme and Teaching Assistants, comprising of current Cambridge students and ISI Alumni, will organise a busy and varied social programme, typically including: architectural and historical tours of the University and its constituent colleges, sports activities, pub outings, quiz nights and afternoon tea.
 In addition, we will arrange a number of activities and excursions which in previous years has included:

 A day-trip to London – travel to/from London and a performance at Shakespeare’s Globe Theatre (included in your programme fee)

-Two ‘Formals’ – candle-lit dinners in Hall (included in your programme fee)
+Two ‘Formals’ – candle-lit dinners in Magdalene Hall (included in your programme fee)

 Punting – one of the quintessential Cambridge activities